WHULuoJiaTeam/Model_Zoo/Object_Detection/Yolov3/DOTA/Ascend/8chips/code/README.md

       wget https://pjreddie.com/media/files/darknet53.conv.74
       ```

-    - Genatating hccl_8p.json, Run the script of utils/hccl_tools/hccl_tools.py.(Only useful for Ascend device)
+    - Genarating hccl_8p.json, Run the script of utils/hccl_tools/hccl_tools.py.(Only useful for Ascend device)
       The following parameter "[0-8)" indicates that the hccl_8p.json file of cards 0 to 7 is generated.

         - The name of json file generated by this command is hccl_8p_01234567_{host_ip}.json.
 For convenience of expression, use hccl_8p.json represents the json file.

       ```
       python hccl_tools.py --device_num "[0,8)"
       ```

 - Train on local

   ```network